wanx-troopers/wanx-troopers.github.io/ovi.md

 Fastwan 5B lora seems a better than 5B turbo.

+Kijai: WAN 2.2 VAE is only for 5B model; Ovi is based on 5B.

+Ovi means "door" in Finnish.

 Sample prompt:
 ```markdown
 The man says: <S>Hello, how do you do?<E>